YorikHansen/ProtocolDroid/README.md

 #### Options

-- `save-trees`: Remove unnecessary elements from the print style and make the output as compact as possible (`true`)
+- `save-trees`: Remove unnecessary elements from the print style and make the output as compact as possible (defaults: `true`)

 ### Clean Publishing